 Hedges.
 We love hedges.
 They form our boundaries making us feel protected, secure and not overlooked.
 They frame desirable views and shield unwanted views.
 They provide winter structure and a summer backdrop.
 They can provide summer shade.
 They filter and attenuate strong winds and perform infinitely better over their lifetime than a wooden fence with a lifespan of only 10 to 15 years.
 But hedges also provide a home for wildlife valuable to us humans and it is this important aspect that can be too easily overlooked.

-All too often in mid summer I see neighbours cutting great swathes of hedging.
-Local farmers and municipal maintenance guys, who really ought to know better, have been at it with abandon too (don’t even get me started on the regular hacking of the countryside road verges, destroying wild foraging sources & orchid and wildflower habitats, which they seem to do for no good reason other than to give them something to do).
-I have received hedge cutting requests from clients who won’t take no for an answer when I tell them I refuse to cut their hedges after early March and before September.
+All too often in mid summer I see people around the countryside cutting great swathes of hedging.
+Local farmers and municipal maintenance guys, who really ought to know better, are often at it with abandon too (don’t even get me started on the regular hacking of the countryside road verges, destroying wild foraging sources & orchid and wildflower habitats, which they seem to do for no good reason other than to give them something to do).
+I regularly receive hedge cutting requests from clients who won’t take no for an answer when I tell them I refuse to cut their hedges after early March and before September.

 Former UK residents will be familiar with the RSPB’s advice in regards to hedge cutting and the Frenchies should be equally so with what the French equivalent, the LPO, has to say on the matter.
-Nevertheless, everyone’s at it during the summer months here, and brazenly so.
+Nevertheless, I have seen people cutting their hedges during the summer months here, and brazenly so.

 Birds.
 We love birds.
 They are beautiful to look at, sure, but birds are important to gardeners and nature because they do a damn fine job of pest control.
 Around the world birds eat between 400 and 500 million tons of insects each year.
 We’d be inundated (more so than we already are in the countryside) with flies and mosquitos without them.